-Every year the massive sunflower patch at McKee Beshers in Maryland is a popular destination for photographers.
+Every year the massive sunflower fields at McKee Beshers in Maryland is a popular destination for photographers.
 It’s hard to miss out on the bright yellow field of sunflowers.
 You can find these fields located in Poolesville, Maryland off River Road.

 Usually blooming in early July and lasting for about 2 weeks it’s quite the beautiful sight.